umarsaeedcheema/distributed-node/README.md

 ### Producer/Server

-Reciper=API is the upstream server of Web-API.
+Recipe-API is the upstream server of Web-API.
 It produces the data that is consumed by Web-API.

 ### Note